-1. Have you commited yourself to follow the ADJA Code
+1. Have you committed yourself to follow the ADJA Code

 of Professional Conduct?
 Any responsible